 What is Fiscal Deficit?

 Fiscal deficit is the amount of income a government fails to collect in terms of its spending.
 That is, a government is spending more than it earns, excluding loans and borrowings.
-Fiscal deficits are something that occur regularly.
+Fiscal deficits are something that occurs regularly.
 If kept within limits, they form an engine for growth through financing infrastructure and social welfare programs.
 In the long term, fiscal deficits eventually increase debt accumulation and economic instability.

 Formula for Fiscal Deficit: